Gallipoli campaign: Evacuation

 The situation at Gallipoli was complicated by Bulgaria joining the Central Powers.
 In early October 1915, the British and French opened a second Mediterranean front at Salonika, by moving two divisions from Gallipoli and reducing the flow of reinforcements.
-A land route between Germany and the Ottoman Empire through Bulgaria was opened and the Germans rearmed the Ottomans with heavy artillery capable of devastating Allied trenches, especially on the confined front at Anzac, modern aircraft and experienced crews.
+A land route between Germany and the Ottoman Empire through Bulgaria was opened and the Germans rearmed the Ottomans with heavy artillery capable of devastating Entente trenches, especially on the confined front at Anzac, modern aircraft and experienced crews.
 In late November, an Ottoman crew in a German Albatros C.I shot down a French aircraft over Gaba Tepe and the Austro-Hungarian 36.
 Haubitzbatterie and 9.
 Motormörserbatterie artillery units arrived, providing a substantial reinforcement of the Ottoman artillery.
 Monro recommended evacuation to Kitchener, who in early November visited the eastern Mediterranean.
 After consulting with the commanders of VIII Corps at Helles, IX Corps at Suvla and Anzac, Kitchener agreed with Monro and passed his recommendation to the British Cabinet, who confirmed the decision to evacuate in early December.

 Due to the narrowness of no man's land and the winter weather, many casualties were anticipated during the embarkation.
-The untenable nature of the Allied position was made apparent by a rainstorm on 26 November 1915.
+The untenable nature of the Entente position was made apparent by a rainstorm on 26 November 1915.
 The downpour at Suvla lasted for three days and there was a blizzard in early December.
 Rain flooded trenches, drowned soldiers and washed unburied corpses into the lines; the following snow killed still more men from exposure.
 Suvla and Anzac were to be evacuated in late December, the last troops leaving before dawn on 20 December.
-Troop numbers had been slowly reduced since 7 December and ruses, such as William Scurry's self-firing rifle, which had been rigged to fire by water dripped into a pan attached to the trigger, were used to disguise the Allied departure.
+Troop numbers had been slowly reduced since 7 December and ruses, such as William Scurry's self-firing rifle, which had been rigged to fire by water dripped into a pan attached to the trigger, were used to disguise the Entente departure.
 At Anzac Cove, troops maintained silence for an hour or more, until curious Ottoman troops ventured to inspect the trenches, whereupon the Anzacs opened fire.
 This incident successfully discouraged the Ottomans from inspecting when the actual evacuation occurred.
 A mine was detonated at the Nek, which killed 70 Ottoman soldiers.
-The Allied force was embarked, with the Australians suffering no casualties on the final night but large quantities of supplies and stores fell into Ottoman hands.
+The Entente force was embarked, with the Australians suffering no casualties on the final night but large quantities of supplies and stores fell into Ottoman hands.